skooter500/GP-2016-2017/assignments.md

 Your game must include the following features:
 - A splash screen, game screen and game over screen
-- Player left and right movement
+- Player up and down movement
 - Black blocks that move from right to left.
 If the player collides with one of the black blocks, they will loose a life.
 These should have random y positions.
 Ideally these should be evenly spaced
 - When the number of lives goes to 0, it is game over.
 - Random yellow blocks.
 If the player collides with one of these, they should gain a point.